84000/tei-scripts/glossary/README.md

 # Glossary conversion

-This script is used to convert an Excel glossary into xml.
+This script are used to convert an Excel glossary into xml.

 # Dependencies

-The script is written in Python3, but does not need any module.
+The scripts are written in Python3, but does not need any module.
 The different variables are hardcoded so that it can run directly from the Windows Explorer, without the need for command-line arguments.

 # Use

 These instructions are for non-Python-savvy users, Unix and Python savvy will see more direct and simple methods

+## Conversion from csv format

 #### CSV conversion